-This trip was supposed to see the snow leopard, to take it off my bucket list.
-Instead, it has turned into the first of hopefully many more trips to see the snow leopards again.
+This photo tour was supposed to see the Snow Leopard, to take it off my bucket list.
+Instead, it has turned into the first of hopefully many more trips to see the Snow Leopards again.

 Thank you for such a wonderful experience!

-Thank you so much for leading the most exceptional photo journey to India …. it more than met my expectations of a happy and productive trip.
+Dear Penny, thank you so much for leading the most exceptional India photo tour…. it more than met my expectations of a happy and productive trip.

 Thank you also to Marius for organising this personalised trip with a group of ladies who have met each other along the way in various other travel scenarios.
 It was so good to reconnect!
 Strong friendships of like minded people from different parts of the world were built which lent to a most entertaining and happy journey.
 Besides the group getting along famously, a huge thank you also to Bablu for looking after us so well and always watching our backs, collecting forgotten items and generally smoothing the way ….. his photography skills are totally amazing too!